brave/browser-laptop/docs/linuxInstall.md

 **NOTE**: _If you experience a problem with dependencies while installing, you may want to try installing `git` using the package manager for your distro._

+**NOTE**: _If Brave does not start and shows an error about sandboxing, you may need to [enable userns in your kernel](https://superuser.com/questions/1094597/enable-user-namespaces-in-debian-kernel#1122977).
+Running with the `--no-sandbox` flag is NOT recommended!_

 ## Debian (jessie) and Ubuntu (Trusty and Xenial) AMD64:
 To install brave using apt and lsb\_release :